-The warrant agreement governing the warrants will prohibit a holder from exercising its warrants if doing so would result in such holder beneficially owning more than 19.999% of our common stock or any other Class.
-Furthermore, during any period in which a holder beneficially owns less than 10% of our common stock or any other Class, the warrant agreement will limit the ability of such holder to exercise its warrants if doing so would result in such holder beneficially owning more than 9.999% of our common stock or any other Class.
-Also, during any period in which a holder beneficially owns less than 5% of our common stock or any other Class, the warrant agreement will limit the ability of such holder to exercise its warrants if doing so would result in such holder beneficially owning more than 4.999% of our common stock or any other Class.
+The warrant agreements governing the warrants being offered hereby will prohibit a holder from exercising its warrants if doing so would result in such holder beneficially owning more than 19.999% of our common stock or any other Class.
+Furthermore, during any period in which a holder beneficially owns less than 10% of our common stock or any other Class, the warrant agreements will limit the ability of such holder to exercise its warrants if doing so would result in such holder beneficially owning more than 9.999% of our common stock or any other Class.
+Also, during any period in which a holder beneficially owns less than 5% of our common stock or any other Class, the warrant agreements will limit the ability of such holder to exercise its warrants if doing so would result in such holder beneficially owning more than 4.999% of our common stock or any other Class.
+Also, during any period in which a holder beneficially owns less than 5% of our common stock or any other Class, the warrant agreements will limit the ability of such holder to exercise its warrants if doing so would result in such holder beneficially owning more than 4.999% of our common stock or any other Class.
 As a result, you may not be able to exercise your warrants for shares of our common stock at a time when it would be financially beneficial for you to do so.
-In such circumstance you could seek to sell your warrants to realize value, but you may be unable to do so.
+In such circumstance, you could seek to sell your warrants to realize value but you may be unable to do so.